New York University

 Once I realized what I wanted to do, it became my mission to find the program that would be the best fit for me.
 William James College’s concentrations excited me, but it was their interview day that got me hooked.
 I couldn’t get over how welcoming everyone was.
 The faculty was so warm, and the students genuinely enjoyed their experiences.
 I left that day knowing that this was the program I had to attend, and now that I’m in it, I’m even more confident that I made the right choice.

 Since day one, William James College has made everyone feel as though they’re “at home.”
 Aside from its close-knit community, WJC provides its students with the resources and practicum opportunities to excel in the field.
 Each student is encouraged to find his/her niche by exploring various orientations and working with different populations.
-I entered the program being interested in adolescents and trauma work, and am fortunate enough to say that I am able to study just that in my first-year placement.
+I entered the program wanting to do trauma work with adolescents and was able to secure practicum sites that continue to advance my knowledge of that population.
+I am fortunate enough to say that my practicum sites have given me exactly what I wanted – exposure and learning opportunities in the field.

 Please feel free to contact me with any questions or comments (especially if you are making a career change!)
 I am more than happy to help in any way that I can.
 It’s such an important decision, and I want you to be as happy about it as I am.
 Good luck!